 If the content includes nude or explicit photos/videos that have been posted online without your consent, then you have a few options.
 Most of the major platforms (think Facebook, Twitter, Instagram, TikTok, etc.) have a process for quickly getting content removed.
 Same goes for Google.

 The content is on a site with exploitative removal practices (Google will de-index)

 There is a growing number of anonymous complaint board, gossip, and shame websites that permit people to post anything they want about another individual.
 They have become magnets for revenge porn, cyberbullying, harassment, and defamation.
 Victims are often tempted to pay these sites directly or pay a reputation firm to remove the posts from these sites.
 The issue is, this can be seen as exploitative.
 Even worse, after paying to get the posts removed, these types of posts are known for showing up again on the site under a different URL — or popping up on a different, but similar, complaint site.
 To help, Google recently rolled out the ability to have the content on these types of websites deindexed from its search results.
 You can access Google’s de-index request form here.

 We strongly caution against paying any website directly or a reputation company to remove information directly from a website on your behalf.
 More on that here.

 The content is on a court record or legal aggregator website

 There are a number of websites intended for use by legal professionals that aggregate court and case information (Justia, Law360, and Casetext are a few of the more popular ones).
 If a court record or docket for a legal proceeding that you were involved with is showing up for your name in Google, many of these sites will remove it free of charge.
-We provide opt out instructions for the larger legal aggregator sites here.

 The Information is on a Data Broker or People Search Website